JN646/Object-Detection/README.md

 # Object-Detection
-This is a work in progress object detection tool.
+This is a work in progress object detection tool with a PHP web interface.
+The system can identify and record each object that it can see after a set interval and store this information in a database.
+The web interface is capable of browsing the results and seeing live counts of the data from each detection device.

 ## Required Technologies:
-- Flask
 - Socket.IO
 - Colorama
 - Python 3